umati/Sample-Server/doc/.vscode/build_on_windows.md

 There are two cmake-based build steps using two different `CMakeLists.txt`:

-1. `.github/CMakeLists.txt` Builds the dependencies (git submodules) and the Sample-Server.
+1. `.github/CMakeLists.txt` Builds the dependencies (Git submodules) and the Sample-Server.
 Only required once after pulling the repository or after an update of the dependencies.
 2. `./CMakeLists.txt` builds only the Sample-Server not the dependencies.
 This file is used for building and testing.

-For Step 1 run the following commands in powershell:
+For Step 1 run the following commands in PowerShell:

 ```ps
 # Build folder for dependencies (submodules)